 Current research on the social psychology of firearms in the U.S. context demonstrates that the embeddedness of firearms cannot be divorced from an understanding of their symbolic meaning in U.S. culture.
-As shared in the opening epitaph, Historian Dr. Carol Anderson places the origins of U.S. rights to gun access in the long history and ongoing struggle against prejudice and oppression.
-In this view, an understanding of firearms in the present cannot be divorced from an understanding of the potential for guns to serve as a source of collective power.
+As shared in the opening epitaph, Historian Dr. Carol Anderson places the origins of U.S. rights to gun access in the long history of and ongoing struggle against prejudice and oppression.
+In this view, an understanding of firearms in the present cannot be divorced from an understanding of the potential for guns to serve as a perceived source of collective power.
 As social psychologists, an understanding of this history can help better inform our research, theory, and study designs as we seek to continue unearthing the modern psychology behind U.S. firearm attitudes.
-This understanding can help us recognize what we do know and be a little more open to saying, "I don't know" and intentionally working in community with people who have more direct and diverse experiences with both guns and gun violence.
-It can help us recognize nuances in behaviors and make sense of meaningful differences between people who hold distinct identities or experiences (e.g., military service) rooted in distinct cultural understandings.
+This understanding can help us recognize what we do know and be a little more open to saying, "I don't know" and intentionally working in community with people who have more direct and diverse experiences with both guns and gun violence (see, Wical et al., 2020 for an example in the context of hospital-based violence intervention programs).
+It can help us recognize nuances in behaviors and make sense of meaningful differences between people who hold distinct identities or experiences rooted in distinct cultural understandings (e.g., military service, pre-adult gun violence experiences).
 But most importantly, while getting to a point of gun safety will undoubtedly be a difficult and sobering task, a reckoning with this history should provide some uncomfortable comfort in that the origin and one continuing driver of various aspects of gun violence in the U.S. is not unique, but a shared root cause of issues across multiple, key societal domains-healthcare, employment, housing, environmental sustainability, voting access, education-and that is the continuing impact of racism in U.S. society.